Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Conclusion

+Compared to Ref.~\cite{BravoPrieto2022}, we have updated the execution stack and used circuit replication to improve sample throughput, using up to 24 qubits on \ionq\ and 48 qubits on \ibm\ for the same target sample count, $10^5$ samples from a training dataset of $10^4$ samples.
+This has led to a substantial reduction in end-to-end execution runtime.

+The relative accuracy difference is consistent with lower readout error and all-to-all connectivity on the trapped-ion platform implying a smaller transpiled circuit and fewer errors accumulated until final measurement, while the speed advantage of IBM is consistent with faster gate and readout operations as well as circuit-batching capabilities.
+Indeed, while the two devices have similar two-qubit gate errors, the readout error rate on the IBM system is one order of magnitude higher than on the IonQ system.
+However, our conclusions remain bounded by benchmark limitations: one run per platform, different shot counts, and no per-backend retraining or user-level mitigation, the latter very likely to improve the results on IBM devices with simple readout error mitigation.
+It should also be noted that the results have not been averaged over multiple experiments for generating the $10^5$ samples due to quantum resources constraints.
+Such an average could statistically mitigate the observed difference in accuracy.

-On the other hand, the execution time on {\tt ibm{\_}torino} is significantly shorter than on {\tt aria-1}, which is due to the significantly faster qubit operations on superconducting transmon qubits than on trapped-ion qubits.
-Even if the circuits on the IonQ device are shallower as we have used fewer qubits, and even if we have used only 512 shots per circuit on {\tt aria-1} compared to 4000 shots per circuit on {\tt ibm{\_}torino}, in order to speedup the calculation, the total execution time is still around 17~s for one circuit on {\tt aria-1} while it is around 1~s for one circuit on the {\tt ibm{\_}torino} QPU, and of the order of 4~s when including the transpilation step.
+The execution time on \ibm\ is significantly shorter than on \ionq, driven by the significantly faster qubit operations on superconducting transmon qubits compared to trapped-ion qubits.
+In our runs, one circuit takes around 17~s on \ionq\ versus around 1~s on the \ibm\ QPU (around 4~s including transpilation and cloud overhead on IBM).

-We expect that improving the readout error and the coherence time on the IBM Heron chip, as well as the newest more optimized transpilation algorithm, should increase the accuracy of the results on superconducting transmon qubits, not to mention readout error mitigation.
-A shorter execution time is foreseen on IonQ trapped-ion quantum computer when the gate operations become significantly faster and when the system allows for running multiple circuits in parallel.
+We expect that improving the readout error and the coherence time on the IBM Heron chip, as well as the newest optimized transpilation algorithm, should increase the accuracy of the results on superconducting transmon qubits, not to mention readout error mitigation.
+A shorter execution time is foreseen on the IonQ trapped-ion quantum computer when the gate operations become significantly faster and when the device architecture allows for running multiple circuits in parallel.
 It is worth noting that improving the readout error rates on IBM systems and the timing of gate operations on IonQ systems are also a requirement for reliable error correction which relies on repetitive mid-circuit measurement.

-It would also be interesting to explore in future work the impact of error mitigation and error suppression on the accuracy of the style-based qGAN.
-While the readout error is easily mitigated, especially on IBM devices, and has a linear scaling, the impact of other error mitigation techniques and of advanced error suppression remains to be explored, as well as the impact of training the style-based qGAN on the quantum hardware to potentially absorb some of the hardware errors as well.
-A new implementation of the algorithm using the latest {\tt qiskit 1.0} Estimator primitive is also expected, allowing for scaling the algorithm to a much higher number of qubits used in this work. \ack